 5 ECTS; 1º Ano, 2º Semestre, 45,0 PL + 15,0 TP + 4,0 O

 1 - Structure of matter: properties of matter; extensive and intensive properties; density and temperature (scales).
 Classification of matter: mixtures and pure substances.
 The atoms.
 The discovery of subatomic particles.
 Atomic number and isotopes.
 Ions.
+Atomic mass, mole and molar mass.
 Periodic table.
 Periodic variation of metals, non-metals and metaloids.
 Electronic configurations and the periodic table: variation of atomic properties.

 2 - Chemical bonding: Octet rule.
 Covalent bonds, ionic and metal.
 Nomenclature of ionic compounds.

-3 stoichiometry: atomic mass, mole, molar mass and chemical reactions.
-Hit chemical equations; solutions and molarity.
-Preparation of solutions for weighing, diluting and from concentrated solutions.
+3 - Stoichiometry: Balance of chemical equations; yeld of chemical reactions.
+Solutions and molarity.
+Preparation of solutions by weighing, diluting and from concentrated solutions.

-4 - Ionic balance: acid-base systems Bronsted-Lowry and Ahrrenius.
+4 - Chemical equilibrium: Bronsted-Lowry and Ahrrenius acid-base systems.
 The auto-ionization of water.
 The concept of pH.
 PH measurement: indicators and meters.
-PH electrode sensor.
+PH electrode meter.
 The reference electrode.
 Operation of the combined electrode.
 Temperature effect on the pH measurement.
 Calibration of the pH meter.